 Once you select the Advanced option, a new window is opened as shown below

-In this example, we want to rank the fields by Sales Amount so, we are selecting Sales Amount as Filed Name, Sum as Aggregated filed and Sort order as Descending as shown below
+In this example, we want to rank the fields by Sales Amount.
+So, we are selecting Sales Amount as Filed Name, Sum as Aggregated filed and Sort order as Descending as shown below

 Click OK and change the Restarting Every option from None to Product Subcategory Name as shown below.
 It means, Table calculation (for Rank) will check for every new product and Rank them using its Sales Amount

-Let us see our final report preview
+Let us see our final Tableau Bump Chart preview

-If you are not comfortable with the Rank field in separate Row, Please click on the Rank filed on Column shelf and unchecked the Show Header option from the drop-down menu as shown below
+If you are not comfortable with the Rank field in separate Row.
+Please click on the Rank filed on Column shelf and unchecked the Show Header option from the drop-down menu as shown below

 From the below screenshot, we successfully created tableau Bump Chart